Constraining the inflaton potential with gravitational waves from oscillons: Perturbations in the oscillon-dominated universe

 In numerical simulations it is found that oscillons can come to dominate the Universe soon after their formation.
 Generically, once the scalar condensate fragments, over $\gtrsim50\%$ of the initial energy of the condensate is converted into oscillons, with the remaining energy density in scalar radiation \cite{Amin:2010xe, Amin:2010dc, Amin:2011hj}.
 As oscillons behave like non-relativistic matter, the subsequent expansion of the Universe makes them completely dominant.
 For example, in the $\alpha$-attractor T-model oscillons have been shown to become dominant within one $e$-fold after formation and lead to a matter-dominated phase, which can last several $e$-folds \cite{Lozanov:2016hid, Lozanov:2017hjm, Jia:2024fmo}.

-For our analytical estimates we assume that oscillon formation happens almost instantaneously at the time $t_{\rm f}$ when inflation ends, as determined by the condition on the slow-roll parameter $\epsilon_V\simeq 1$ given in Eq.~\eqref{eq:slow-roll-eps}.
+For our analytical estimates, we assume that oscillon formation happens almost instantaneously at the time $t_{\rm f}$ when inflation ends,\footnote{In practice it takes a few oscillation periods for the condensate to fragment and form oscillons.
+However, because the oscillation frequency of the condensate, $\omega\sim\mathcal{O}(m)$, is much larger than the Hubble rate at the end of inflation, $H_{ e}\sim mM/\Mpl$, given that $M\ll \Mpl$, oscillon formation typically completes within less than one $e$-fold after inflation has ended \cite{Amin:2010dc,Lozanov:2017hjm,Amin:2019ums}, validating our assumption $H_{\rm e}\simeq H_{\rm f}$.} as determined by the condition on the slow-roll parameter $\epsilon_V\simeq 1$ given in Eq.~\eqref{eq:slow-roll-eps}.
 After they have formed, the population of oscillons can be treated as a dust-like perfect fluid with characteristic density fluctuations due to their discrete nature.
 Assuming the formation process in real space can be considered as a set of uncorrelated localized events, the initial power spectrum of number density fluctuations is given by a Poisson distribution.
-For the density contrast $\delta_{\rm osc}= \delta\rho_{\rm osc} / \rho_{\rm osc}$ (where $\rho_{\rm osc}$ and $\delta\rho_{\rm osc}$ are the energy density in oscillons and its perturbation, respectively), the power spectrum\footnote{The dimensionless power spectrum of a field $X$ is defined by } is given by \cite{Papanikolaou:2020qtd}
+The assumption of an initially Poissonian spectrum is directly supported by lattice simulations \cite{Amin:2019ums}.
+These simulations show that the specific oscillon formation sites are spatially uncorrelated, resulting in a characteristic white-noise spectrum.
+The physical mechanism behind this is that fragmentation is driven by the local, self-resonant amplification of random vacuum fluctuations.
+At late times, gravitational interactions between these localized individual objects lead to clustering and modify the power spectrum on small scales.
+We account for this gravitational growth of density fluctuations in our analysis of cosmological perturbations as described in \Cref{app:isocurvature_scenario}.
+On scales much larger than the mean separation of individual oscillons, the local average density is additionally modulated by the nearly scale-invariant primordial fluctuations, reflecting the long-range correlations of the condensate.
+However, because the induced GW signal we will discuss in \Cref{sec:Induced_GWs} is entirely dominated by the small-scale Poisson fluctuations of the oscillon gas, we can safely neglect the large-scale tail of the power spectrum.